 The aim of this project is to support and empower end-users in managing security and privacy risks of serious apps by means of a software.
-Currently, several frameworks exist that evaluate and solve security and privacy risks of (malicious) applications.
-However, these frameworks only solve a limited amount of risks and most do not aid the user in making well-informed security decisions.
+Currently, several frameworks exist that evaluate and solve security and privacy risks of online services.
+However, these frameworks only solve a limited amount of risks and most do not aid the user in making well-informed privacy decisions.

 Barth, S., Hartel, P., Junger, M., & Montoya, L. (in press).
 Teaching empirical social science research to cyber security students.
 The case of "Thinking like a thief".
 IEEE Security & Privacy.

 Barth, S., & de Jong, M. D. T. (2017).
 The privacy paradox – Investigating discrepancies between expressed privacy concerns and actual online behavior – A systematic literature review.
 Telematics & Informatics, 34(7), 1038-1058. http://dx.doi.org/10.1016/j.tele.2017.04.013

 De Jong, M. D. T., Harkink, K. M., & Barth, S. (2017).
 Making green stuff?
 Effects of corporate greenwashing on consumers.
 Journal of Business and Technical Communication, 1-36.

 Kegel, R. H. P., Barth S., Klaassen, R., & Wieringa, R. J. (19 Jun 2017).
 Computer Literacy Systematic Literature Review Method.
 Centre for Telematics and Information Technology (CTIT).
 4 p.
 (CTIT Technical Report Series; no. TR-CTIT-17-05).

 Barth, S., & de Jong, M. D. T. (2017).
 The privacy paradox – A systematic literature review.
 Presented at the Etmaal van de Communicatiewetenschap, 2017, Tilburg.